Earth’s Many Stunning Waterfalls

 Yosemite Falls Facts

-- The truly magnificent and often breathtaking feature known as Yosemite Falls forms the highest known waterfall in North America.
+- Fist of all, the truly magnificent and often breathtaking feature remains the highest known waterfall in North America.

 - It also forms a principal part of the Yosemite National Park.
 It comprises one of the key attractions of the park, especially in the spring, when the water flow reaches its heaviest.